 In this first tutorial we will explore how to build basic search functionality in Excel.
-This is a useful tool to have as we explore more challenging topics because the OpenAPI does not take instrument names as identifiers.
+This is a useful tool to have as we explore more challenging topics because the OpenAPI does not take instrument names or symbols as identifiers.
 Instead, instruments are identified by a unique combination of UIC (Universal Instrument Code) and AssetType.
 Pulling this information for the specific instrument you are interested in is key to continue into other operations such as sending orders, building charts, creating reports, etc.

 No VBA is required for this functionality as we are using a single API call in cell A11 to return a predefined number of results from the Reference Data service group.

 The documentation for the /ref/v1/instruments/ endpoint can be found here.

 In order to update the the search results every time the search keyword is changed, we use a formula that references the input fields.
 An API call will automatically be executed and update the search results every time the reference cells are updated.
 The key to this spreadsheet is the formula in cell A11, which is displayed below.
 It takes the keyword from cell B3, the AssetType variable from B4, the amount of results to return from B5, and pulls the data fields specified in range A10-F10 using the TEXTJOIN function.
 The field names in row 10 can be adjusted to pull out different data, such as PrimaryListing (useful for Stock and CFD traders).
 This way, the search is entirely customizable.

 This formula performs the following steps every time it is called:

 - It resizes the output array automatically depending on the number of search results that are returned.